Health Indicator Report of Deaths due to diabetes as underlying cause

 Diabetes is a leading cause of disability and death.
-It is currently the seventh leading cause of death in the U.S.
+It is currently the eighth leading cause of death in the U.S.

-DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14.
+DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14 (diabetes mellitus).

 NumeratorNumber of deaths with diabetes as the underlying cause of death.